-Main Means Of Transport: Air, Rail, Road
+Main Transport of Kerala: Air, Rail, Road

-Major Accessible Point: Kochi, Trivandrum.
+Major Accessible Point for Kerala: Kochi, Trivandrum.

-Best Time To Visit: August to March
+Best Time To Visit Kerala: August to March

 KERALA – GODS OWN COUNTRY

-Sandwiched between the Lakshwadeep Sea and the Western Ghats, Kerala is a bustling little green-and-silver, coconuts-and-water state on the west coast of India.
+Sandwiched between the Lakshwadeep Sea and the Western Ghats, Kerala is a bustling little green-and-silver, the coconuts-and-water state on the west coast of India.
 It is bounded by Karnataka to the north, Tamil Nadu to the east, and the Arabian Sea to the west.
 Thiruvananthapuram is its capital.

 Every district in Kerala has it’s own unique culture and characteristics.
-Thiruvananthapuram is known for it’s beach- Kovalam, the Sri Padmanabhaswamy Temple and various museums and palaces; Alappuzha for it’s backwaters, Thrissur, the cultural capital, Kottayam for it’s ancient churches, Kozhikode for it’s old world charm and the entrancing Ponmudi or Golden valley.
+Thiruvananthapuram is known for its beach- Kovalam, the Sri Padmanabhaswamy Temple, and various museums and palaces; Alappuzha for its backwaters, Thrissur, the cultural capital, Kottayam for its ancient churches, Kozhikode for its old-world charm and the entrancing Ponmudi or Golden valley.

 Capital of Kerala

-Though a bit of a tongue-twister, Thiruvananthapuram – the present official name, is closer to it’s mythological origins.
-The word ‘ Thiru ananthapuram’ means the city of Anantha or the abode of the sacred thousand-headed serpent Anantha, who forms the couch on which reclines Lord Vishnu, the preserver in the Hindu trinity.
+Though a bit of a tongue-twister, Thiruvananthapuram – the present official name, is closer to its mythological origins.
+The word ‘ Thiru Anantha Puram’ means the city of Anantha or the abode of the sacred thousand-headed serpent Anantha, who forms the couch on which reclines Lord Vishnu, the preserver in the Hindu trinity.

 Built on seven hills, it was the capital of the Venad chieftains.
-The city has grown as a tourist and commercial centre, with the International airport becoming the main gateway into Kerala.
+The city has grown as a tourist and commercial center, with the International airport becoming the main gateway into Kerala.
 Being the state capital, it also throbs with political activity.